πŸ”₯ EOFY SALE β€” Up to 40% Off β€” Book Now, Travel Later!

 Practical Tips

-• Stinger season (November–May): Marine stingers are present in coastal waters.
-Swim in stinger nets or wear a stinger suit.
+• Stinger season (November–May): Marine stingers (box jellyfish and Irukandji) are present in coastal waters.
+Swim in stinger nets or wear a full stinger suit.
+Inland waterfall swimming holes are stinger-free.

-• Wet season (December–April): Heavy rainfall can cause road closures and flooding.
+• Wet season (December–April): Heavy monsoonal rainfall can cause road closures and flooding.
+The Bloomfield Track closes entirely.
 Many attractions remain open but conditions are less predictable.
+The upside: fewer tourists and dramatic waterfalls at full flow.

-• Cassowary crossings: Drive slowly, especially on roads through rainforest.
-Cassowaries are endangered and road strikes are a major threat.
+• Cassowary crossings: Drive slowly (40 km/h) on roads through rainforest, especially between Innisfail and Cardwell.
+Cassowaries are endangered and road strikes are their biggest threat.

 Frequently Asked Questions